CBID2/Testing-Grounds/README.md

 # [![Virtual Coffee](public/assets/images/virtual-coffee-full-tagline.svg)](https://virtualcoffee.io)

-Virtual Coffee is a laid-back conversation with developers twice a week.
+Virtual Coffee is a laid-back conversation twice a week.
 It's the conversation that keeps going in slack.
 It's the online events that support developers at all stages of the journey.
 It's the place where you go to make friends who all just happen to be in tech.

 Anyone can join!
 Whether you're just thinking about getting into tech or have been in it for decades.